danielercole/DNLP_project/README.md

 ## Training and testing
 You can train and test all the extensions to the orginal work simply running the notebooks presented in the `notebooks` directory.
 Every jupiter notebook is though to be runned on Google Colab and can be easily customized to change the training setup.
-For the full explaination of the several command line arguments link here the GitHub folder of the [original project](https://github.com/gallipoligiuseppe/TST-CycleGAN/tree/main).
+For the full explaination of the several command line arguments we link here the GitHub folder of the [original project](https://github.com/gallipoligiuseppe/TST-CycleGAN/tree/main).

-Note: all the files the end with *DO* are related to the extension in which we substitute the generator with a Decoder-Only model like GPT2-Instruct.
+**Note**: all the files the end with *DO* are related to the extension in which we substitute the generator with a Decoder-Only model like GPT2-Instruct.
 All the files that end with *CTRL*, instead, are related to the Text Style Transfer done with Salesforce’s CTRL.

 ## Authors